 Growing up in a conservative Filipino family, you’re always faced with the pressure of choosing career paths that will make you money, give you long-term employment, and ensure your children receive better benefits than you ever did.

 However, to place this all in context, I use the term ‘conservative’ loosely when describing my own.
 I grew up being highly encouraged to start my own business venture rather than find a job.
-I also learned at an early age the benefits of traveling.
+I also learned at an early age — through inspiring travel quotes, among others — the benefits of traveling.

 But I was never left alone.
 I wasn’t awarded the opportunity to seek adventures or new places on my own.